 The Staircase soundtrack includes music by The Mills Brothers, the Bee Gees and Warren Zevon.
-This info article contains spoilers for Antonio Campos and Maggie Cohn’s 2022 HBO Max miniseries.
+This info article contains spoilers and song details for Antonio Campos and Maggie Cohn’s 2022 HBO Max miniseries.
 Visit the Soundtracks of Television section for more Vague Visages music guides.

 In The Staircase, Colin Firth stars as a philandering husband named Michael Peterson.
 Toni Collette co-stars as Kathleen Peterson, the central figure/victim in a bizarre murder investigation.
 The storyline examines Michael’s personal life and the dark truth about his past in Germany.
 Composers Danny Bensi (Ozark) and Saunder Jurriaans (Ozark) scored the HBO Max miniseries, which includes nearly 30 needle-drop tracks during the first three episodes.
 Here’s every song in The Staircase.